Guide

 Availability note

 Coinbase launched prediction markets in partnership with Kalshi in January 2026.
-Initially advertised in all 50 states.
+Initially advertised nationally.
 Nevada Gaming Control Board filed civil enforcement action (Feb 2, 2026); court issued TRO (Feb 2026) and preliminary injunction (Mar 26, 2026) barring Coinbase from offering sports/election/entertainment event contracts in Nevada.
 Coinbase has 60 days to implement technological compliance.
 Litigation ongoing in MI, IL, CT.

 Fee source